In this post, I will look at natural dog behaviours and how we can utilise natural canine communication signals to get the best from our dogs.

-- Guide and educate with age appropriate expectations and bucket loads of empathy and patience.
+- Guide and educate with age appropriate expectations, boundaries and bucket loads of empathy and patience.

 - Embrace who and what they are without expecting them to be the perfect adult before they have gone through the puppy and adolescent stages.